-- 1. Exhibit knowledge of the physics of solid state, structure and bondings. - 2.
-Exhibit understanding of the various nano-manufacturing process. - 3.
-Identify the processes necessary to build a particular nano structure/material. - 4.
-Exhibit understanding of the relevant properties of a nanomaterial. - 5.
-Exhibit understanding of the measurements and instruments used for this. - 6.
-Exhibit understanding of the various applications in nano science.
+- 1. Exhibit knowledge of the fundamentals of solid state physics, lattice and atomic structure, energy bands and different types of bonding in matter. - 2.
+Classify the various types of process used in nano-manufacturing of 1D, 2D and 3D nanostructures - 3.
+Identify the processes necessary to build a particular nano structure. - 4.
+Exhibit knowledge of the relevant physical, chemical, mechanical, electrical and optical properties of materials in nano configuration. - 5.
+Exhibit understanding and decide on measurements and instruments used for characterizing a nanomaterial. - 6.
+Construct the processing steps and identify materials necessary to build a particular nano structure.